scott-snyder/CLDConfig/README.md

 # CLDConfig
 This package contains configuration files for the CLD detector model, it is based on the configuration files from the [CLICPerformance](https://github.com/iLCSoft/CLICPerformance) package transferred to this package with their full history.

+The new configuration files are in [CLDConfig](CLDConfig).
+The [fcceeConfig](fcceeConfig) directory contains the archived (Marlin only) configuration files used for previous studies.

 CLDConfig is distributed under the [GPLv3 License](http://www.gnu.org/licenses/gpl-3.0.en.html)